-The LUNs are created.

-- 9. Click Close.

-- 10. Right-click the iSCSI device, and then click Scan Target.
 The LUNs are displayed with an unknown state.

-- 11. Save and activate the configuration.

-- 12. Format all LUNs.
+- 11. Save and activate the configuration. - 12.
+Format all LUNs.

-- 13. If you added an iSCSI device with dual controller, remove the desired LUNs from the first controller, right-click the second controller, and click Scan Target to add these LUNs.
+13. If you added an iSCSI device with dual controller, remove the desired LUNs from the first controller, right-click the second controller, and click Scan Target to add these LUNs.